Étienne Renault

 In Proceedings of the 19th international conference on tools and algorithms for the construction and analysis of systems (TACAS’13)

-Abstract The automata-theoretic approach for model checking of linear-time temporal properties involves the emptiness check of a large Büchi automaton.
+The automata-theoretic approach for model checking of linear-time temporal properties involves the emptiness check of a large Büchi automaton.
 Specialized emptiness-check algorithms have been proposed for the cases where the property is represented by a weak or terminal automaton.
 When the property automaton does not fall into these categories, a general emptiness check is required.
 This paper focuses on this class of properties.
 We refine previous approaches by classifying strongly-connected components rather than automata, and suggest a decomposition of the property automaton into three smaller automata capturing the terminal, weak, and the remaining strong behaviors of the property.
+The three corresponding emptiness checks can be performed independently, using the most appropriate algorithm.
+Such a decomposition approach can be used with any automata-based model checker.
+We illustrate the interest of this new approach using explicit and symbolic LTL model checkers.

 Continue reading